aryeelab/foci-3d/README.md

 python3 run_tests.py
 ```

-See `tests/README.md` for more information on running and adding tests.
+See the [tests/README.md](tests/README.md) file for more information on running and adding tests.

 ## Exploratory predictive modeling of footprints -> PRO-Cap signal